glayyiyi/cms/1/wp-content/plugins/woocommerce-admin-bar-addition/readme.txt

 7. WooCommerce Toolbar / Admin Bar Addition in action - plugin help tab. ([Click here for larger version of screenshot](https://www.dropbox.com/s/aplkguj45ye1bfi/screenshot-7.png))

 == Changelog ==

+= 2.7.0 (2014-02-02) =
+* NEW: Added full WooCommerce 2.1.0 compatibility -- by keeping backwards compat for former 2.0.x branch (that will be for a certain time, not always!).
+* UPDATE: Changed main item link (top level directly in Toolbar) to point to *Orders* page -- this is more expected behavior and was requested by some users.
+* UPDATE: Changed Order of main items: now beginning with *Orders*, then *Reports*, *Products*, *Coupons*, *Settings* --- this way it's more handy for daily shop maintenance work :).
+* UDAPTE: Updated German translations and also the .pot file for all translators!
+* UPDATE: Updated all user-submitted translations.

 = 2.6.0 (2014-01-23) =
 * *New features:*